 See some of the most popular flavors here that we’ve written about.
 You can find the full recipe guide on how to make it at home too!

 Easy enough.
 Bubble tea originated from Taiwan.
 It started as just a black milk tea flavor without boba pearls.
 Eventually as time progressed bubble tea included toppings like boba pearls.
 It then became popularized across the world as more people enjoyed it.

 It’s definitely come a long way from black milk tea to now famous flavors like brown sugar pearl milk tea or strawberry matcha milk teas.

 Where to Get Bubble Tea?

-Bubble tea might not be as popular as coffee is, but you can find a bubble tea cafes or spot that has bubble tea almost anywhere in the world nowadays.
+Bubble tea might not be as popular as coffee, but you can find a bubble tea cafe almost anywhere in the world.
 Even places like Mexico are starting to open up boba cafes, it’s truly come a long way!
 Just search ‘bubble tea near me’ or ‘boba near me’ and you’ll be sure to find one around you.